computationele-biologie/ClassiCOL/README.md

    - MaxQuant.txt
      Use the output datafile containing peptides and locational data from MaxQuant in txt format
    - Manual.csv:
      A manual csv can be made and used as input.
-This file should include a sequence and if present the modification with locational information.
+This file should include a sequence and (if present) the modification/s with localisation.
 N-term location =0, first amino acid has location 1, and C-term uses -1 as location number e.g.:
 ```csv
 seq,modifications
 GAAGLPGPK,6|Oxidation